 - It ensures PC privacy protection at work and at home

 People hardly bother to untick the “save login details” option whenever visiting sites that require them to input their username and password in order to log in.
 In case one does not remove the tick from the tiny square box, the login information… yes you read that right… remains stored on the hard disk drive of their computer until they erase their browsing history.

 A security analyst on the Quora website platform, Matthew Townsend, has an interesting contribution on the topic of whether it is safe to stay signed in on websites or not.

 I am both surprised and horrified when people ask me the meaning of the term “erasing browsing history.”
 Here is a simple example of the potential threats you are subjecting yourself to.

-Suppose you have a Dropbox (a file sharing site) account.
+Suppose you have a Dropbox (a file-sharing site) account.
 You log in to it using the username and password you made while creating an account.
 Like most users, once you have added or retrieved your private data from it, you simply log out of the site.

-Be prepared for a shock, as your login information is stored in your computer.
+Be prepared for a shock, as your login information is stored on your computer.
 The next time you, or anyone else for that matter, uses the same computer to login into your Dropbox account, they will not have to input the login credential as those fields are automatically filled up by your browser.